Data protection compliance is an ongoing strategic priority for in-house counsel, particularly for solo lawyers or lean legal teams.

 Managing third-party risk

-Managing third-party relationships requires balancing operational needs with data protection compliance.
+Managing third-party relationships requires striking a balance between operational needs and data protection compliance.
 Your oversight of these relationships is crucial for risk management and maintaining accountability.

 Strategic priorities: